rtrlib/handbook/source/usage.rst

     cmake -D CMAKE_BUILD_TYPE=Debug ../

-For developers we provide a pre-build Doxygen API reference docu_ online for the latest release of the RTRlib.
+For developers we provide a pre-build Doxygen `API reference`_ online for the latest release of the RTRlib.
 Alternatively, and if `Doxygen` is available, you can build the documentation as follows: